cedar-policy/cedar/cedar-policy-cli/sample-data/tiny_sandboxes/json-authorize/README.md

 The Cedar policy CLI also supports using policies in the JSON policy format.
 See the [Cedar language reference](https://docs.cedarpolicy.com/policies/json-format.html) for a detailed description of this format.

-In general, you can select between the human-readable and JSON format using `--policy-format`.
+In general, you can select between the Cedar and JSON formats using `--policy-format`.
 For example, we can use a JSON format policy in an authorization request

 ```bash